NSF I-Corps

 - Typical Team Composition:

-- You can apply even if you do not have a person to fill each role!
+- You can apply even if you are a single person team!

 - Program Benefits: